Do Flights Get Cancelled Due to Thunderstorms? Understanding Airline Policies

 What Happens When Flights Are Cancelled Due to Thunderstorms?

 When severe weather like thunderstorms strikes, airlines are often forced to cancel flights to ensure the safety of passengers and crew.
 It’s frustrating for everyone involved, but safety always comes first.
 Thunderstorms can disrupt air traffic control operations and create unsafe flying conditions, leading to flight cancellations.
-So, if you do find yourself in this situation, here’s what you can expect as a passenger.
+So, if you find yourself in this situation, here’s what you can expect as a passenger.

 Rebooking on the Next Available Flight